Wildcrafted heirloom variety roses and lavender for magical moments

 Specializing in

-Lavender: Victorian Woven Lavender Wands; Dried hand-wrapped Sachets
+Fresh-cut Dahlia Bouquets; Lavender: Victorian Woven Lavender Wands; Hand-Embroidered Lavender Sachets

 Sage: Decorative Smudges